July 2, 2007

-Cox’s reputation thrown out of whack
+Cox’s legacy thrown out of whack

 Cox and McGraw both have 130 ejections, but McGraw was thrown out 14 times as a player.
 Cox has 130 ejections as a manager, McGraw 117.
 Earl Weaver is third with 97.